Chemical Detection Technology Market

 -

-In Aug 2022, Smiths Detection & Block MEMS have come together to develop non-contact chemical detection device for U.S. Department of Defense.
+In August 2022, Smiths Detection partnered with Block MEMS to develop a non-contact chemical detection device for the U.S. Department of Defense.
+The collaboration focuses on advancing threat detection technology to enhance field safety and rapid chemical identification capabilities.

 -